JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-01-17-MetabolomicsExtractions.md

 4. Add sample to ice cold dounce with 500 uL of ice cold extraction buffer.
 Record how much sample volume is added to dounce.
 Pipette up/down to make sure all host material is removed from tube.
 5. Let sample sit on dry ice for 5 minutes.
 6. Homogenize sample on dry ice for 1 minute with the dounce.
+	- The sample may freeze over the 5 minutes.
+If that happens, continue to dounce until it unfreezes then start the 1 minute homogenization.
+	- After homogenization, put glassware in a cup of 10% alkaline soap.
 7. Transfer extract to new 1.5 mL tube (Tube #-Host-A).
 8. Centrifuge for 10 minutes at 15,000g at 4&deg;C.
 9. Remove 500 uL of the supernatent to new 1.5 mL tube (Tube #-Host-B).
 10. Add 44 uL of 15% ammonium bicarbonate.
 Vortex and spin down in bench-top centrifuge.
 11. Add 100 uL from Tube B into duplicate labeled autosampler vials (#-Host-A and #-Host-B).
 12. Store the two 1.5 mL extract tubes (A & B) and the two autosampler vials at -80&deg;C in the "Post-extraction" freezer box.
 13. Clean equipment with 10% bleach, 70% ethanol and DI water between every sample.
+Rinse the dounces with water.
 Autoclave all dounces and glassware for next extraction/next day.

+Pictures of extraction set-up